FERRY SERVICES - OUTLYING ISLANDS

 TIMETABLE (note – sailings between midnight and 7am are replaced by bus services.
 Fares are the same as ferry fares);

-The service is operated by Park Island Transport Company Limited who have a monopoly on transportation services to/from Ma Wan except during the hours of 11pm and 7am when taxis are allowed.
+The service is operated by Park Island Transport Company Limited.
 Park Island is a private residential development on the small island of Ma Wan which is located under the western end of the Tsing Ma Bridge and is also the location of Noah’s Ark and Ma Wan Park.
 The boats are fast air-conditioned double-deck catamarans.
 Tsuen Wan Ferry Pier is located within 2 minutes walk of Tsuen Wan West MTR Station.
-Services operate at intervals of approx 17 to 40 minutes from 5-57am until 1-02am.
+A frequent service previously operated between Park Island and Tsuen Wan but was withdrawn in December 2012 owing to lack of demand and heavy losses sustained by the operator.
+However, a limited service of three daily sailings each way was reinstated from 8th June 2013.

 JOURNEY TIME – 15 minutes